 The Loan Agreement contains customary representations and warranties and customary affirmative and negative covenants.
-These covenants, among other things, require a minimum cash balance throughout the term of the Term Loan and the achievement of regulatory milestones by certain dates, and contain certain limitations on the ability of the Company to incur unreimbursed research and development expenditures over a certain threshold, incur indebtedness, dispose of assets outside of the ordinary course of business, make cash distributions and enter into certain merger or consolidation transactions.
-The minimum cash requirement was \$5.0 million until August 27, 2018 (45 days after FDA approval of oral TPOXX®), at which point the minimum cash requirement became \$20.0 million.
+These covenants, among other things, require a minimum unrestricted cash balance throughout the term of the Term Loan and the achievement of regulatory milestones by certain dates, and contain certain limitations on the ability of the Company to incur unreimbursed research and development expenditures over a certain threshold, make capital expenditures over a certain threshold, incur indebtedness, dispose of assets outside of the ordinary course of business, make cash distributions and enter into certain merger or consolidation transactions.
+The minimum unrestricted cash requirement was \$5.0 million until August 27, 2018 (45 days after FDA approval of oral TPOXX®), at which point the minimum unrestricted cash requirement became \$20.0 million.